dgruber/drmaa2os/pkg/jobtracker/kubernetestracker/README.md

 | WorkingDir           | v1.Container.WorkingDir         |

 Required:
+* RemoteCommand

-   - JobCategory as it specifies the image
+* JobCategory as it specifies the image